Copp31/Code-parts/README.md

 #### :one: Step 1 : variable name <a name="variable"></a>

-The name of the .js test needs to be the same as the .txt script.
+The **name** of the .js test needs to be the same as the **name** of the .txt script.
-The **classNameString** is the name of your .txt and .js file.
-That means that it needs to start with a **capital letter**.
+It is also the name of your class, so it needs to start with a **capital letter**.

-The function **type** needs to be the same name as the folder.
+The function **type** needs to be the same name as the folder's name.
 It's essential because the path is related to it.

 ClassNameString and type are both strings.